FactomProject/factom-docs/api/includes/_debug-api.md

 # Debug API

 These API calls were initially created for the Factom team's internal use to help them develop better tools and quickly monitor processes, nodes, and servers.
-These API calls are primarily for debugging information and purposes.
+These API calls are primarily for debugging purposes.

 You can see an example of a request and a response in the right panel for each of the RPC Methods.